NikolaiRadke/AI.duino/README.md

 ### Inline Completion
 AI will suggest code completion behind common keywords like ``` Serial. ``` and in comments ending with ':'.
 Example: ``` // Let the LED blink for three times: ```.
 Press *<Tab>* to accept the suggestion.
-You can select a different provider, **Gork** is fast, free and recommended for inline completion.
+You can select a different provider, **Groq** is fast, free and recommended for inline completion.

 ### Auto update
 The provider settings will be updated when availabe.
 They will be generated automatically every week.
 The extension is checking itsels